psychowood/ng-torrent-ui/README.md

  - Valencian
  - Vietnamese

 There are parts not translated yet, and I'll need help because I don't speak nor write most them (except for italian and english).
-If you think you can help, contact me.
+If you know you can help, please contact me.

 ## Release History